Salted Toffee Blondies are loaded with chunks of chocolate and toffee bits. A sprinkling of flaked sea salt completes this rich blondie!

 - Add eggs and vanilla extract.
 Continue to beat until all is well combined.2 Large Eggs, 2 Teaspoons Vanilla Extract

-- Sift together flour, espresso powder, baking powder, and salt.
-Add the flour mixture and beat until it is incorporated.1 ⅓ Cups All Purpose Flour, 2 Tablespoons Instant Espresso Coffee, 1 ½ Teaspoons Baking Powder, ½ Teaspoon Salt
+- Sift together flour, instant espresso, baking powder, and salt.
+Add the flour mixture and beat until it is incorporated.1 ⅓ Cups All Purpose Flour, 2 Tablespoons Instant Espresso, 1 ½ Teaspoons Baking Powder, ½ Teaspoon Salt

-- With a rubber spatula fold in the toffee bits and 5 ounces (about ⅔) of the chocolate chunks.½ Cup Toffee Bits, 7 Ounces Milk Chocolate
+- Remove the bowl from the mixer and with a rubber spatula fold in the toffee bits and ⅔ of the chocolate chunks.½ Cup Toffee Bits, 7 Ounces Milk Chocolate

 - Spread the blondie batter in the prepared pan and scatter the reserved chocolate chunks over the top of the blondies.
 Lightly press the chunks of chocolate into the top and sprinkle with flaked sea salt.½ Teaspoon Flaked Sea Salt